JohnSnowLabs/spark-nlp/docs/_posts/aymanechilah/2023-01-17-ocr_base_handwritten_v2_opt.md

 ## Description

-Ocr base handwritten model v2 optimized with ONNX for recognise handwritten text based on Tesseract architecture and handwritten datasets.
-Tesseract is an optical character recognition engine with open-source code, this is the most popular and qualitative OCR-library.
-OCR uses artificial intelligence for text search and its recognition on images.
-Tesseract is finding templates in pixels, letters, words and sentences.
-It uses two-step approach that calls adaptive recognition.
-It requires one data stage for character recognition, then the second stage to fulfil any letters, it wasn’t insured in, by letters that can match the word or sentence context.
+Ocr base handwritten model v2 optimized with ONNX for recognise handwritten text based on TrOCR architecture and handwritten datasets.
+It is an Ocr base model for recognise handwritten text based on TrOcr architecture.
+The TrOCR model was proposed in TrOCR: Transformer-based Optical Character Recognition with Pre-trained Models by Minghao Li, Tengchao Lv, Lei Cui, Yijuan Lu, Dinei Florencio, Cha Zhang, Zhoujun Li, Furu Wei.
+TrOCR consists of an image Transformer encoder and an autoregressive text Transformer decoder to perform optical character recognition (OCR).
+The abstract from the paper is the following:  Text recognition is a long-standing research problem for document digitalization.
+Existing approaches for text recognition are usually built based on CNN for image understanding and RNN for char-level text generation.
+In addition, another language model is usually needed to improve the overall accuracy as a post-processing step.
+In this paper, we propose an end-to-end text recognition approach with pre-trained image Transformer and text Transformer models, namely TrOCR, which leverages the Transformer architecture for both image understanding and wordpiece-level text generation.
+The TrOCR model is simple but effective, and can be pre-trained with large-scale synthetic data and fine-tuned with human-labeled datasets.
+Experiments show that the TrOCR model outperforms the current state-of-the-art models on both printed and handwritten text recognition tasks.

 ## Predicted Entities

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>
-[Open in Colab](https://colab.research.google.com/github/JohnSnowLabs/spark-ocr-workshop/blob/master/tutorials/Cards/SparkOcrImageToTextHandwritten_V2_opt.ipynb){:.button.button-orange.button-orange-trans.co.button-icon}
+[Open in Colab](https://colab.research.google.com/github/JohnSnowLabs/spark-ocr-workshop/blob/master/jupyter/Cards/SparkOcrImageToTextHandwritten_V2_opt.ipynb){:.button.button-orange.button-orange-trans.co.button-icon}
 [Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/ocr/ocr_base_handwritten_v2_opt_en_4.2.2_3.0_1670608549000.zip){:.button.button-orange.button-orange-trans.arr.button-icon}